 Victims never win, do they?

-In recent days, I’ve come to realise just how bad fragile masculinity and internal misogyny is.
+In recent days, I’ve come to realize just how bad fragile masculinity and internal misogyny is.
 In the wake of Kavanaugh getting confirmed, I have seen some men and women rear their ugly heads to victim blame and defend predators.

 Let’s start with how social media has been lately after the Kavanaugh case.
-Some men have the nerve to say, “now everything is sexual harassment”
+Some men have the nerve to say, “now everything is sexual harassment.”